selimonat/Realtime_GPS_Logger/README.md

 To test it locally, enter the IP address of your host to Owntrack.
 Each time you trigger a new message from it, you should be able to see the corresponding information on the logs of the MQTT and connector containers.

-# Current Issues:

-Database container is not able to run the init script, so currently the tables must be ran manually from inside the container using a mysql shell.